MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 1. Select **Show keys**.
 Copy the value of **Key1** or **Key2**.

-1. In process advisor, paste the key value in the **Account key** box.
+1. In process advisor, paste the key value in the **Account key** field.

 1. Once the connection credentials are established, select **Save**.

 Process advisor will analyze your process.
 It may take a few minutes for the analytics to appear.
 You can leave the page and return later.

-[Learn how to visualize and gain insights from processes](process-mining-visualize.md).
+Learn how to [visualize and gain insights from processes](process-mining-visualize.md).
 You can also use the custom attributes filter to dive deeper into your insights.

 :::image type="content" source="media/process-mining-azure-templates/durable-functions-map.png" alt-text="Screenshot of the process map for the Durable Functions template.":::